 - Hare Ribbin' 6-24: A Bugs Bunny short.
 Notable for having an infamous alternate ending, in which Bugs murders the dog that was chasing him.
 This footage was restored for Vol. 5 of the Looney Tunes Golden Collection series as the "director's cut" of the cartoon.

-- Birdy and the Beast 8-19: Second appearance of Tweety Bird.
+- Birdy And The Beast 8-19: Second appearance of Tweety Bird, and the first one where he is named.

-- Buckaroo Bugs 8-26: The only short where Bugs Bunny is flat out portrayed as a villain.
+- Buckaroo Bugs 8-26: The only short where Bugs Bunny is flat out portrayed as a villain, for the given value of a villain.

 - The Old Grey Hare 10-28: One of the strangest Bugs shorts ever made.
 One of The 100 Greatest Looney Tunes, and runner-up on The 50 Greatest Cartoons.